Properties and finances of the Church of England: Government support

-Donations comprise its largest source of income, though it also relies heavily on the income from its various endowments.
+Donations comprise its primary source of income, though it also relies heavily on the income from its various endowments.
 In 2005 the Church of England had estimated total outgoings of around £900 million.

 On 17 May 2012 the Church of England welcomed an agreement with the government over the future funding of alterations and repairs to its 12,500 listed buildings, providing an extra £30 million a year on top of the £12 million already granted by the government to the Church of England in the Listed Places of Worship Grant Scheme (LPWGS).
 The LPWGS provides grants for qualifying work to churches which are equal to the amount of VAT paid for that work, thus alleviating the burden of VAT on the cost of maintaining churches.
 There is no other government financial support for the Church of England.

 Funding from parishes

 Historically, individual parishes both raised and spent the vast majority of the church's funding, meaning that clergy pay depended on the wealth of the parish.
 The parish advowsons (the right to appoint clergy to particular parishes) could, therefore, become valuable gifts.
 Individual dioceses also held considerable assets: the Diocese of Durham possessed such vast wealth and temporal power that its bishop became known as a "Prince-Bishop".
-Since the mid-19th century, however, the church has made various moves to "equalise" the situation and clergy within each diocese now receive standard stipends paid from diocesan funds.
+Since the mid-19th century the church has made various moves to "equalise" the situation and clergy within each diocese now receive standard stipends paid from diocesan funds.